CNA Training

 While the average salary range for a CNA is around $46,267 per year in 2025, the average salary for an RN is around $94,006/year.
 For this reason, CNAs are more attractive to employers seeking to maintain a large amount of care providers on staff.
 However, since CNAs have fewer educational requirements than RNs they must work under the supervision of either a registered nurse or a physician.
 Therefore, it is typical for health care facilities to employ one registered nurse for every 5-10 nursing assistants.

 The tasks and duties performed by a CNA are very similar to those of a registered nurse.
-The CNA will provide basic personal care and medical treatment for patients, including assistance with bathing, eating, dressing and toileting.
-CNAs also provide medical care such as measuring and recording vital signs, height/weight, temperature, blood pressure and heartbeat.
-They also administer medication and answer patient’s questions about their treatments and medications.
+Therefore, the CNA will provide basic personal care and medical treatment for patients, including assistance with bathing, eating, dressing, and toileting.
+In addition, CNAs also provide medical care such as measuring and recording vital signs, height/weight, temperature, blood pressure, and heartbeat.
+Additionally, CNAs administer medication and answer patients’ questions about their treatments and medications.

 However, one limitation of a CNA is that they cannot prescribe medication or make medical diagnoses.
 On the other hand, they are allowed to make recommendations to the registered nurse or doctor on duty.
-CNAs are usually responsible for maintaining daily relationships with the current patients and monitoring their health progress.
-They typically keep their findings in a medical chart and submit these to their supervisor for review and to assist in further consultation.
+Hence, CNAs are usually responsible for maintaining daily relationships with the current patients and monitoring their health progress.
+Therefore, they typically keep their findings in a medical chart and submit them to their supervisor for review and to assist in further consultation.

 CNA Classes Near Me